beegee-tokyo/WisBlock-API/AT-Commands.md

 AT+JOIN     Join network
 AT+NJS      Get the join status
-AT+NJM      Get or set the network join mode AT+SENDFREQ Get or Set the automatic send time
-AT+SEND	Send data
+AT+NJM      Get or set the network join mode AT+SENDINT  Get or Set the automatic send interval AT+SEND	Send data
 AT+ADR      Get or set the adaptive data rate setting AT+CLASS    Get or set the device class